VET313 Aquatic Animal Medicine and Fish Health

 Block earlier in the program.
 Fish have been taught previously in all relevant contexts.

-Presentation of tasks.
+Presentations of tasks.

 4 hour written final exam (AKVFIS06)